mwiens91/jrnl/README.md

 # jrnl

-A program to help manage a personal journal.
+jrnl is a program to help manage a personal journal.

 ## Usage